ForgeRock/end-user-ui/README.md

 Theming makes use of two concepts:

 - Theming follows the basic [Bootstrap theming guidelines](https://getbootstrap.com/docs/4.0/getting-started/theming/) and relies on SCSS variable overrides.
 - The theme file is loaded with an optional flag when running the dev server or distribution build.
-For example, `npm run dev --theme=red` or `npm run build --theme=red`.
+For example, `npm run dev --theme=rock` or `npm run build --theme=rock`.

-When you include the theme flag, the `node` build scripts attempt to locate a corresponding file in `src/scss`.
-The file must also contain a `-theme.scss` moniker, for example, `red-theme.scss`.
+When you include the theme flag, the `node` build scripts attempt to locate a corresponding file in `src/assets/scss`.
+The file must also contain a `-theme.scss` moniker, for example, `rock-theme.scss`.

 The default project includes three themes:
 - ForgeRock default theme